 Long-term competition

-Experimental design: Lowland species, D. pandora, and upland species, D. pallidifrons, were reared in monoculture and mixed-culture for multiple generations in lowland and upland temperature regimes to evaluate the long-term impact of temperature and competition on population size.
+Experimental design: A lowland species, D. pandora, and an upland species, D. pallidifrons, were reared in monoculture and mixed-culture environments for multiple generations in lowland and upland temperature regimes to evaluate the long-term impact of temperature and competition on population size.

-Four monocultures of each species and eight mixed-species cultures were maintained at each temperature regimes for 13 weeks.
+Four monocultures of each species and eight mixed-species cultures were maintained at each temperature regime for 13 weeks.
 Monocultures were started with ten pairs of individuals.
 Mixed-species cultures were started with ten pairs of individuals of each species.
 The starting density was very low compared to the equilibrium density.
 The populations were evenly divided into two blocks starting on different dates.
 Each population was maintained in a series of five bottles following Ayala’s type one system (Ayala, Gilpin, and Ehrenfeld 1973).
 At the start of each week, individuals surviving in the most recent bottle and individuals which were freshly emerged in the older four bottles were separately collected, photographed and transferred into a new bottle with fresh food.
 In this way, adult survival and reproduction were recorded separately.
 The total population size of each species was counted at the end of the experiment.
 To avoid pseudo-replication introduced by ‘incubator’ effects, the two incubators were switched between temperature regime every week, with their contents moved accordingly.
 Trays were shuffled inside the incubator every two days.
 Temperature and humidity were recorded and the temperature regimes were confirmed during and at the end of experiments.

 Data analysis: The population sizes were modelled by a three-way interaction of temperature treatment, species identity and the presence/absence of competitors, and the population identity as the random effect in the generalized linear mix-effect model (family = “zero-inflated negative binomial”) using the brms package in R. To visualize the three-way interactive effects, the posterior estimates of the high-temperature effect were plot against zero for the two species with or without the presence of competitors; the posterior estimates of the effect of the competition were plotted against zero for the two species in two temperature regimes.

-All statistics mentioned in the Method section were performed with R statistical software (version 3.6.0 ).
+All statistics mentioned in the Methods section were performed with R statistical software (version 3.6.0 ).
 All analysis code is available in ??GITHUB or SUPP??.

 Results